 No experience or training is necessary to enjoy an Alaska rafting trip, though being in decent shape physically will increase your enjoyment of the experience.
 Whether preparing for a float down the Kongakut River or one of our whitewater rafting adventures, we will provide you with advice on personal equipment, reading lists or anything else you need to make your Alaska adventure safe and fun.

-We think the Wind River is the finest rafting trip on the south side of the Arctic National Wildlife Refuge.
+We think the Wind River is the finest rafting trip on the south-side of the Brooks Range.
 Starting on the open tundra, it flows beneath limestone spires, past glacial lakes, and through the boreal forests of northern Alaska.
 Experience the grandeur of wilderness and the excitement of river travel on this clear and beautiful river.
 The Wind River offers a great mix of river rafting, hiking, fishing, and wildlife.

 The Wind River, in the Arctic National Wildlife Refuge, offers the wilderness traveler a little of everything.
 Flowing clear from the peaks of the Brooks Range, we start this rafting trip high in the tundra, where the views are nearly endless and the mountains beckon exploration.
 We have a couple days to enjoy the headwaters of this valley, embracing the last days of summer and the broad mountains all around.